bazad/launchd-portrep/README.md

 	$ make

 Note that the exploit as written will fail if the sysdiagnose process is already running.
 Thus, for the purposes of this proof of concept, be sure to kill sysdiagnose before running the exploit.
+(It is possible to rework the exploit so that it still works if sysdiagnose is already running, but I have decided not to incorporate this functionality in order to dissuade the use of this tool for malicious purposes.)

 Run the exploit by specifying the command to run as if it were being given to the `system()`
 function: